sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/delivering-impact-reviews.md

   - The business need exists for the role to increase in job scope, or capacity requirements show additional headcount at a higher job scope is required (IC5+ and M4+).
   - The promotion decision is occurring at a justified and fair rate.

-### Q: Why is my values/performance rating not in my review?
+### Q: Why is my performance rating not in my review?

-- A: Managers, you may reach out to your People Partner to re-open the Lattice review and add the performance/values rating in Question 1.
+- A: Managers, you may reach out to your People Partner to re-open the Lattice review and add the performance rating in Question 1.

 ### Q: Inflation and the Consumer Price Index increased significantly in the past year.
 Why doesn’t my merit increase match increased inflation/CPI numbers?